The Date Who Brought Me A Very Unusual Gift

 Advertisement

-Bob then surprised me by insisting that he was a "real gentleman" and knew how to "treat a lady".
-It was the kind of chat that usually sends my eyes rolling out of their sockets but I was so bowled over by this sudden semblance of a personality that I allowed him to continue.
+Bob then surprised me by insisting that he was a "real gentleman" and knew how to "treat a lady."
+It was the kind of chat that usually sent my eyes rolling out of their sockets but I was so bowled over by this sudden semblance of a personality that I allowed him to continue.

 “